-Counterfactuals in games has started to catch the attention of various disciplines, aiming to understand just what pasts are (and are not) reckoned with.
+Counterfactuals in games have started to catch the attention of various disciplines, aiming to understand just what pasts are (and are not) reckoned with.
 The fields of historical game studies, media studies and archeaogaming have begun untangling the conceptual and theoretical underpinnings of counterfactual play to focus on player experience.
-In this two-day workshop held at Leiden University on August 28th and 29th, we aim to approach counterfactuals from the other side of the same coin: the processes at play in counterfactual game design and development.
+In this two-day workshop held at Leiden University on a date to be announced later, we aim to approach counterfactuals from the other side of the same coin: the processes at play in counterfactual game design and development.

 Significant insights have been gained in exploring counterfactuals in historical video games, examining the role of player practices in carrying out the act of historying (Chapman, 2016; Apperley, 2018), counterplay as a mode of resistance against normative authenticities and dominant narratives (McCready, 2019; Mol, 2020), and most recently, the various forms of counterfactual game-setting—wishful thinking, possible worlds, and future fictions—and the ways in which counterfactual games are legitimized as credible, authoritative historical representations (Grufstedt, 2022).
 These perspectives tend to examine counterfactual games as objects of analysis functioning as agentive representational systems, and counterplay as a player-centered act that generates new ways of knowing and making history.
 In order to supplement existing work, we propose a space for the discussion and study of counterfactual game design as a processual phenomenon in which histories are navigated, selected, and coded.
 Grufstedt (2022) has already made strides forward in looking at the maker “side” of counterfactuals, interviewing creative directors, art & content designers, and game designers to “look under the hood of the context of game making and the game product” (p.
 23).
 We hope to continue this work by adopting a practice-based, process-focused view of counterfactual games as constructed representations of historical knowledge.